-We know from news reports that John Junker, the Fiesta Bowl’s CEO, was a charismatic leader who believed the Fiesta Bowl was “his life.”
+We know from news reports that John Junker, the Fiesta Bowl’s CEO, was a charismatic leader who believed the Fiesta Bowl was his life.
 However, no one individual can legally control a public charity such as the Fiesta Bowl.
 The chief executive does not have the power to override decisions of the board.
 Ultimately the CEO serves at the pleasure of the board.
 So where was the board when Mr. Junker was racking up a $33,000 tab for his Pebble Beach birthday party and millions in expense account charges?

 The board has a duty to review the performance and set compensation for the chief executive and if necessary, censure or even terminate the chief executive.
 It would be interesting to know whether the Fiesta Bowl ever assessed John Junker’s performance and if so, whether that assessment was based on anything other than increasing revenues and successful deal-making.

-Most non-profits understand that they need to have a Conflict of Interest Policy; however, many fail to monitor conflicts within the organization.
+Most non-profits understand that to exercise nonprofit board governance, they need to have a Conflict of Interest Policy; however, many fail to monitor conflicts within the organization.
 The Fiesta Bowl even admitted as much in its Form 990.
 Another step many nonprofits skip is considering alternate arrangements that do not give rise to a Conflict of Interest.
 If after considering alternatives, the board still finds the transaction with the insider is in the best interest of the organization, then the board should carefully document the basis for the decision and the fact that the interested director did not participate in the deliberations or vote.
 The best practice is to follow the procedures outlined in the intermediate sanctions regulations to properly analyze and document the proposed transaction.

-Another policy that the Fiesta Bowl could have benefited from is a Travel and Expense Reimbursement Policy.
+Another nonprofit board governance policy that the Fiesta Bowl could have benefited from is a Travel and Expense Reimbursement Policy.
 A well drafted Travel and Expense Reimbursement Policy would have sets reasonable limits on what the corporation would reimburse and would have required employees to pay for things that didn’t benefit the corporation such as spousal travel.